Hormones for Healthy Menopause: Part OneDr. Carolyn DeMarco, MD October 1, 2002

 Beware the wild yam scam — there are many wild yam creams on the Canadian market today which contain no natural progesterone or only insignificant amounts that have no hormonal action whatsoever.
 They are being marketed as containing natural progesterone or as being equivalent to natural progesterone creams, but natural progesterone creams have been taken off the market.
 Their sale is against the law right now in Canada.

 • Methods of Applying Natural Progesterone Cream — When you are applying progesterone cream to the skin, it is best to rotate the area where you apply the cream.
-Day 1 — face, day 2— neck, day 3 — inner arms or back of thighs, day 4 — hands, and day 5 apply to the soles of feet.
+Day One — face, Day Two— neck, Day Three — inner arms or back of thighs, Day Four — hands, and Day Five apply to the soles of feet.
 And then on day one, repeat the cycle.
 You have to rotate the sites because otherwise the fatty tissue will become saturated with natural progesterone, and may not absorb as much.
-As a result you won't get a constant dosage.
+As a result you won’t get a constant dosage.
 For menstruating women, the usual dose is 1/4 to 1/2 tsp. twice a day from day 12 or 14 to 26; for menopausal women, use it for 21 days out of every month.
 According to Dr. John Lee – and I think he is right – receptors become over-stimulated; so you must stop to give them a rest at least 5 to 7 days a month.
 You want to try and mimic the natural cycle as much as you can.
 I don’t think any hormone should be taken continuously, unless you are having very severe symptoms (and only for a short period of time).

 • Pharmacies That Compound Natural Hormones — Many doctors are prescribing natural hormones, and Canada does have pharmacies that compound natural hormones.
 They have to actually grind them up as pharmacists used to do when their preparations were made from scratch.
 In Vancouver, try Kripp’s Pharmacy; in Toronto, visit Hooper’s Pharmacy, Smith’s Pharmacy, York Downs Pharmacy, Markie’s Pharmacy, The Medicine Shoppe at 2917 Bloor W., and many others.
 All these pharmacies will make up a formula with natural progesterone, natural estrogen, natural testosterone, or whatever you need.
 Kripp’s Pharmacy also has DHEA, which you can get by obtaining permission from the government through your doctor.
 The government will have Kripp’s ship it to your doctor.
 The red tape to obtain DHEA has increased recently, however.